 If you have a large and spacious kitchen – using this paint color is definitely good to go!

-On the other hand, you can pair it with a beige backdrop, black or brown granite or marble countertop, and chrome or nickel finish fixtures, drawers, and pull handles!
+On the other hand, you can pair it with a beige backdrop, black or brown granite (it’s on my list of fave colors for brown granite counters!), or marble countertop, and chrome or nickel finish fixtures, drawers, and pull handles!

 You could also go vice versa and paint the cabinets in stark white to let the airier kitchen play magic!